lindy-ai/mle_take_home_task/README.md

 # problem

-The target of this task is to build a machine leanring model to identify the churns.
+The target of this task is to build a machine learning model to identify the churns.
 Churns are players are not seen after 7th day from the registration

-This is a test of end-to-end complete life-cycle of a machine leanring model building.
+This is a test of end-to-end complete life-cycle of a machine learning model building.
 The following items are suggested to be included in the deliverable:

 * data example generation